YousefAlaaAli/Video-Game-Sales/README.md

 ## Future Improvements
 - Expanding the dataset to include more recent sales figures.
 - Incorporating additional clustering techniques for comparison.
 - Enhancing visualizations for deeper insights.
-Install the required dependencies.

-Run the Jupyter Notebook to explore the dataset and execute the analysis.

-Future Improvements
-Expanding the dataset to include more recent sales figures.

-Incorporating additional clustering techniques for comparison.

-Enhancing visualizations for deeper insights.